cayesoneira/miniTRASGO-documentation/docs/home/about.md

 - Valencia, Spain.
 - Santiago, Spain.
 - LIP Coimbra, Portugal.

-## Some history
-The beginning of the TRASGO project (the -1 step, actually) comes from the HADES RPC ToF Wall, around the 2000's.
-LIP (Coimbra), GSI (Darmstad), IFIC (Valencia) and LabCAF (Santiago de Compostela) participated.

 There have been already two TRASGO meetings and two TRAGALDABAS meetings.